This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not wear contact lenses on the day of surgery.
 You may wear your glasses.

 - You or a close family member may be asked to sign a consent form.
-It gives your caregiver permission to do gastric banding surgery.
+It gives your healthcare provider permission to do gastric banding surgery.
 It also explains the problems that may happen with gastric banding, and your choices.
 Be sure all your questions have been answered before you sign this form.

 - Ask a family member or friend to be available to drive you home when you leave the hospital.
 Do not drive yourself home.